janis-commerce/request/README.md

 | rawBody | <code>Array</code> | Response body without serialization. |
 | originRequest | [<code>CallOptions</code>](#CallOptions) | Used to make another request based on the origin request.
 Ie: For retry the same request |

+## :running: Migration
+### Migration from v1.x to v2

+Now `Request`, in addition to being required in another way, throws an error if the response status code if >= 400

+If you want to keep the functionality of v1.x must require and change `RequestSafe` to your old `Request` as follows